 - 1. The system should minimize interference by taxes in market decisions - 2.
-The system should be reliable, stable, and sufficient - 3.
-The system should be simple, allow for compliance, and ease of administration
+The system should be reliable, stable, and sufficient

 - 4. The system should be equitable - 5.
 The system should have a balanced variety of sources/broad base

 While these are all useful policy goals, their relative importance will vary based on a number of factors.
 A tax cannot be viewed in a vacuum, and the same applies to any particular tax principle.
 Of these five, the last, related to a balanced variety of sources and bases, is a pragmatic approach to tax policy but may also collide with other more 'principled' approaches to taxation.
 As have been noted, a broad tax base may create a reliable structure that, because of regressivity issues for consumption taxes, is not particularly equitable.